mmzala/Blog/multi-threading-fibers.md

 <figure align="center" class="image">
 <img src="assets/images/multi-threading-fibers/TransistorCountOverTheYears.png" alt="Transistor count over the years."/>
 <figcaption> <a href="https://www.semianalysis.com/p/a-century-of-moores-law"> Transistor count over the years.
 Douglas Herz.
-A Century of Moore’s Law, Febrary 04, 2023 </a> </figcaption>
+A Century of Moore’s Law, February 04, 2023 </a> </figcaption>
 </figure>

 As a result of this switch to multi-core systems, the game engines at the time turned to parallel processing techniques.
 This can be seen with systems such as the Xbox 360 and PlayStation 3, where the game engines no longer relied on a single main game loop to service their subsystems.
 Designing multi-threaded programs is much harder than single-threaded ones.
 Most game companies took a few years to switch their game engines to completely utilize multi-threading.
 They transformed the engines step by step, where they selected subsystems and parallelized them.
 By 2008, most commercial game engines had completed their turn to multi-processing, with different approaches and varying degrees of parallelism.